Last year Dom and I had the opportunity to work in Komodo National Park. It is a stunning place, the best place I worked

 The 29 mostly uninhabited volcanic islands of Komodo National Park present a very dramatic landscape.
 It is a pleasure for the eyes.
 Savannah and sporadic trees cover the tall rugged hillsides.
 The hills drop down to the strikingly white beaches contrasting with the surrounding green mangroves.

 Komodo National Park lies off Flores Island, between the provinces of East Nusa Tenggara and West Nusa Tenggara.
 The dry climate and lack of rain for most of the year make cause this area to be much more rugged compared with the rest of Indonesia.

 This area is nicknamed “the dry tropics”.
 From April to November, the rainfall is almost non-existent.
 This particular climate makes for totally unique settings.

-Apart from few fishing villages and communities, the Komodo Dragons are the most notorious inhabitants of the National Park.
+Apart from a few fishing villages and communities, the Komodo Dragons are the most notorious inhabitants of the National Park.
 They are found on the two larger islands, Komodo and Rinca.
 Every year, a large number of intrepid tourists from all over the world is attracted by these aggressive and rather ugly huge lizards.
-As a fact they are the largest lizards in the world.
+As a fact, they are the largest lizards in the world.

 The National Park was founded in 1980, initially to protect the Dragons.
 Later on the Government. also aimed to protect the abundant marine life by forbidding fishing within the Park.
 In 1991 Komodo National Park became a UNESCO World Heritage.

 Nowadays, scuba diving is considered the main tourist attraction of Komodo National Park.
 Dive shops are literally growing overnight in Labuan Bajo.
 Komodo is home to some of the best scuba diving in the world.
 It offers many different dive sites and an abundance of marine life that is not common in any other area.

 Many of the dive sites can be dived on day trips.
 Others are too far and can only be dived from liveaboards.
 Many species can be seen.
 From Sharks to Mantas to schooling Jacks, Barracudas, Sweetlips, Batfish and tiny critters just to name a few.
 There are many possible encounters when scuba diving in Komodo.